List of most-subscribed YouTube channels

-A subscriber to a channel on the video-sharing YouTube is a user who has chosen to receive the channel's content by clicking on that channel's "Subscribe" button, and each user's subscription feed consists of videos published by channels to which the user is subscribed.
-The ability to subscribe to users was introduced in October 2005.
+A subscriber to a channel on the American video-sharing platform YouTube is a user who chooses to follow a channel's content by clicking on that channel's "Subscribe" button, and each user's subscription feed consists of videos published by channels to which the user is subscribed.
+The ability for users to subscribe was introduced in October 2005.
 YouTube began publishing a list of its most-subscribed channels in April 2006.
-An early archive of the list dates to May 2006.
+An early archive of the list dates to May 17, 2006.

-Since mid-2006, when Smosh occupied the top position with less than 3,000 subscribers, at least 10 other YouTube channels have held the top spot; these include American fictional character Bree Avery, American comedian Brooke "Brookers" Brodack, American fictional character Fred Figglehorn, Swedish gamer Felix "PewDiePie" Kjellberg, American comedian Ryan Higa, American media personality Ray William Johnson, American public speaker Judson Laipply, and English geriatric Peter Oakley.
+Since May 2006, when Smosh occupied the top position with just 2,986 subscribers, at least 11 other YouTube channels have held the top spot; these include the channel for the American fictional web series lonelygirl15, American comedian Brooke "Brookers" Brodack, American fictional character Fred Figglehorn, Swedish gamer Felix "PewDiePie" Kjellberg, American comedian Ryan Higa, American media personality Ray William Johnson, American public speaker Judson Laipply, English pensioner Peter Oakley, and the official channels for Indian music record label T-Series, as well as YouTube itself.

-The most-subscribed channel is that of Indian record label T-Series, which hosts its music videos on its channel.
-With over 235 million subscribers as of February 2023, the channel has held the top position since April 14, 2019.
-The most-subscribed channel which does not belong to an organization or company is that of American YouTuber MrBeast, who is also the fourth most-subscribed channel overall, with over 137 million subscribers as of March 2023.
+The most-subscribed YouTube channel is MrBeast, having 451 million subscribers as of November 18, 2025, and gaining subscribers by an average of about 444,000 per day.

-50 most-subscribed channels
+100 most-subscribed channels

-The following table lists the 50 most-subscribed YouTube channels, as well as the primary language and content category of each channel.
-The channels are ordered by number of subscribers; those whose displayed subscriber counts are identical are listed so that the channel whose current growth rate indicates that its displayed subscriber count will exceed that of the other channel is listed first.
-Automatically generated channels that lack their own videos (such as Music and News) and channels that have been made effectively obsolete as a result of the transferral of their content (such as JustinBieberVEVO and TaylorSwiftVEVO) are excluded.
-As of February 2023, 21 of the 50 channels listed primarily produce content in English while 16 primarily produce content in Hindi.
+The following table lists the top followed 100 YouTube channels, as well as the primary language, country, date they joined YouTube, and content category of each channel.
+The channels are ordered by number of subscribers.
+Those whose displayed subscriber counts are identical, are listed so that the channel whose current growth rate indicates that its displayed subscriber count will exceed that of the other channel is listed first.
+Automatically generated channels that lack their own videos, such as Music and News, and channels that have been made effectively obsolete as a result of the transferral of their content, such as JustinBieberVEVO and TaylorSwiftVEVO are excluded.

-All 50 of the channels have surpassed 40 million subscribers, 39 of them have surpassed 50 million subscribers, 23 of them have surpassed 60 million subscribers, 16 of them have surpassed 70 million subscribers, 12 of them have surpassed 80 million subscribers, 10 of them have surpassed 90 million and 7 of them have surpassed 100 million subscribers.
-Only 1 channel (T-Series) has surpassed 200 million subscribers.
+As of September 2025, 32 of top 100 channels listed primarily produce content in English while 30 primarily produce content in Hindi.
+All 100 channels have surpassed 48 million subscribers.
+All Top 50 channels have surpassed 65 million subscribers.
+Fourteen of the channels have surpassed 100 million subscribers, and only two have more than 200 and 300 million subscribers: MrBeast and T-Series, with the former being the only channel that has more than 400 million subscribers.